-All architecture students will be reviewed to proceed to the Master of Architecture after the fifth full-time semester in the program.
-Students must show satisfactory progress towards the Master of Architecture degree by completing the following courses with a minimum cumulative grade point average (GPA) of 2.75 by the end of the first semester of the third year.
+All architecture students will be reviewed to proceed to the Master of Architecture during the fall semester prior to the year the student intends to proceed.
+Students must show satisfactory progress towards the Master of Architecture degree by completing or being in progress in the following courses with a minimum cumulative grade point average (GPA) of 2.75.